3 Day Athens Itinerary

 The top floor of the Onassis Cultural Centre, a well known rooftop with the Michelin starred food and amazing traditional cocktails awaits to be found.
 Hytra is a restaurant-bar terrace whose tasteful futuristic interior will make your night an unforgettable one.
 A culinary journey made of raw and fresh Greek ingredients together with the supreme service and hospitality are only some of the facets complementing the “Hytra Experience”.
 If you’ve got something to say, say it from this magical rooftop and surely it will be remembered.

-We really hope that this 3 Day Athens Itinerary has assisted your list of all the things you aimed to do in Athens in 3 days.
-It is guaranteed that you will have fun no matter what you do or where you go, because here you are in Athens.
-The city that never disappoints.
-Fee free to contact us for any further information and do not hesitate to share your comments about this 3 Day Itinerary in Athens.
+We really hope that this 3 Day Athens Itinerary and that it has assisted your planning of the list of all things to do in Athens in 3 days.
+It is guaranteed that you will have fun no matter what you do or where you go, because here you are in Athens, in the city that never disappoints.
+Fee free to contact us for any further information you may need, and do not hesitate to share your comments about this 3 Day Itinerary in Athens.
 Have a nice trip!